bananalab/bananalab.github.io/content/robert-jordan-cv.md

 ### Head of Systems
 I brought DevOps approach to a hybrid cloud environment purpose built for efficiently rendering high quality VFX work.

-## Linden Lab November 2012 - May 2014 Linden Lab is a VR pioneer.
+## Linden Lab November 2012 - May 2014 Linden
+Lab is a pioneer in virtual worlds (now called metaverse) technology.
 ### Manager, DevOps and Systems Engineering
 Led four cross disciplinary teams to ensure stable and reliable operations.
 My responsibilities included:
 * Physical network and compute infrastructure to support SecondLife platform.